What is blister packaging & where is it used?

 What challenges do manufacturers face when coding onto blister packaging?

-- Code quality - All codes must be machine-readable as per the size and the substrate they are printed on.
-With blister packaging, foil is generally used, so the technology must be able to print at a high resolution due to industry standards.
-If codes are not crisp, clean or clear, they will fail quality control checks, resulting in costly downtime, product waste and higher ink consumption.
+- Code quality - All codes must be machine-readable, per the size and substrate they are printed on.
+With blister packaging, foil is typically used, so the technology must be able to print at a high resolution due to industry standards.
+If codes are not crisp, clean or clear, they will fail QC checks, resulting in costly downtime, product waste and higher ink consumption.

 - Product handling - For coding onto the correct areas, products must be presented to the printhead in a consistent and controlled format.